Safari Itineraries

 Enjoy an early breakfast and start your full-day game drive in the Serengeti National Park.
 This day is planned according to your wishes and preferences.
 Each day of the safari will be discussed with you, in order to analyze the most suitable schedules, including the game drives and the wake-up time.
 For instance, you could opt for a morning game drive, returning to the lodge for lunch and relaxation, finishing with an afternoon game drive, or you could do a full day game drive with a picnic lunch.
 After this immersion in the wild, drive to the selected campsite/lodge for dinner and overnight.

-Day 5 & 6
+Day 4 - 5

-Serengeti National Park (Following the Great Migration)
+Serengeti (Following The Great Migration)

 On these two days, you will cross remote locations within the endless plains, tracking the Great Migration.
 Depending on the season, you can either visit the remote North of the Serengeti, near the border with Kenya, the South (known as Ndutu Area) or even the Western part of the park.